Protection of Patients

-The ACAO is encouraging all regulated members to take the free Trauma Informed Care (TIC) training modules provided by Alberta Health Services.
-These modules give a broad understanding about the long term effects of trauma, and why it’s important to consider trauma when giving patients care.
-Although these modules are not required, they are highly recommended; the ACAO will also be providing mandatory sexual abuse and sexual misconduct training to our members.
-This will ensure that all opticians are up to date on the new laws and on how to ensure that their patients are receiving the best care possible.
+The ACAO encourages all regulated members to take the free online courses related to sexual abuse and misconduct.
+Trauma Informed Care (TIC) training modules provided by Alberta Health Services offer a broad understanding about the long term effects of trauma, and why it’s important to consider trauma when giving patients care.
+The college also offers a course explaining the professional boundaries standard of practice and a course created by the Alberta Federation of Regulated Health Professions (AFRHP) about the sexual abuse and misconduct legislation.
+These courses were designed to ensure that all opticians are up to date on the new laws and on how to ensure that their patients are receiving the best care possible.

 In addition to member education, the college staff and Hearing Tribunal are both required to complete Trauma Informed Care training.
 With this training, we will be better able to interact sensitively with abuse survivors; TIC training helps us understand abuse survivor behaviour in a fair and compassionate way.
 This training will ensure that if a complaint about sexual abuse or misconduct comes to the college, everyone will be able to help survivors feel safe as they report their abuse.